Delays in aid continue for unemployed workers one year into the pandemic

 One year after filing for unemployment, workers can either continue filing for more federal weeks or establish entitlement to a new round of state benefits.

-States labor agencies have been trying to direct the public about how to navigate this process, in news releases and on social media.
+States labor agencies have been trying to provide directions on how to navigate this process, in news releases and on social media.

-But if workers have done some work in the last year, such as being called back to work temporarily, then they may only qualify for a lower amount of benefits because their earnings were impacted by the pandemic, Wentworth said.
+But if workers have done some work in the past year, such as being called back to their job temporarily, then they may only qualify for a lower amount of benefits because their earnings were impacted by the pandemic, Wentworth said.

-The fact that the stimulus packages passed only days before the unemployment expiration deadlines didn’t help the matter, Wentworth said.
-State unemployment agencies said that because this stimulus only extends current programs, and doesn’t create them anew or change them, their effort is easier than in December.
+The fact that the stimulus package passed only days before the unemployment expiration deadline didn’t help, Wentworth said.
+State unemployment agencies said that because this stimulus only extends current programs and doesn’t create them anew or change them, their effort is easier than in December.

 “It was pretty clear when they passed the last one they were already late,” Wentworth said.
 “And then this time, they authorized it through March 14 knowing that with a new administration, it was pretty much predestined that it would run up close to that date to get this extension.”

-Susie, an underemployed nanny in Chicago who requested her last name not be used for fear of harming her employment prospects, said that she was caught off guard when her benefits expired two weeks ago, after claiming them for about a year.
+Susie, an underemployed nanny in Chicago who requested that her last name not be used for fear of harming her employment prospects, said that she was caught off-guard when her benefits expired two weeks ago, after claiming them for about a year.

 “It’s completely misleading to people and the general public to say that if we get this by March 14 we won’t get a lapse in benefit.
 That was never going to be the case,” she said.
 “These systems are incapable of handling this.
 No matter how many upgrades or millions of dollars they’re pumping into this, it’s not like flipping a switch.
 For some reason, it takes a lot to get them going again.”